Antonio-Velasco/prompt_evaluation/article/prompt_evaluation_article.md

 The way we instruct them how to approach new scenarios is via prompts.
 [Prompt engineering](https://temir.org/teaching/big-data-and-language-technologies-ss22/materials/701-prompt-engineering.pdf)$^1$ involves designing robust instructions that efectively steer LLMs towards a desire output.
 It has become a new usefull skill to learn.

  **An important part of prompt engineering is prompt evaluation**.
 The enormous power of some of these models makes them an excellent out-of-the-box solution.
 Small tuning of hyperparameters and a clear prompt will work wonders on most use cases.
-However, when we implement them in the industry, we need to evaluate their performance."
+However, when we implement them in the industry, we need to evaluate their performance.

  ## Why?